wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-using-ios-and-react-native.md

 nexmo app:create "Phone To App Tutorial" --capabilities=voice --keyfile=private.key  --voice-event-url=https://example.com/ --voice-answer-url=GIST_URL
 ```

-A file named .nexmo-app is created in your project directory and contains the newly created Vonage Application ID and the private key.
-A private key file named private.key is also created.
+A file named `.nexmo-app` is created in your project directory and contains the newly created Vonage Application ID and the private key.
+A private key file named `private.key` is also created.

 ### Create a JWT

 The Client SDK uses JWTs for authentication.
-The JWT identifies the user name, the associated application ID and the permissions granted to the user.
+The JWT identifies the user name, the associated application ID, and the permissions granted to the user.
 It is signed using your private key to prove that it is a valid token.
-Create a user for your application, you can do so by running `nexmo user:create name="Alice"` to create a user called Alice.
+Create a user for your application, you can do so in your Terminal by running the following command: `nexmo user:create name="Alice"` to create a user called Alice.
 Then create a JWT for the Alice user by running the following command replacing `APP_ID` with your application ID from earlier:

 ```sh
 nexmo jwt:generate ./private.key exp=$(($(date +%s)+21600)) acl='{"paths":{"/*/users/**":{},"/*/conversations/**":{},"/*/sessions/**":{},"/*/devices/**":{},"/*/image/**":{},"/*/media/**":{},"/*/applications/**":{},"/*/push/**":{},"/*/knocking/**":{}}}' sub=Alice application_id=APP_ID